mozilla/fxa/features/FxA-80-eye-password-experiment/README.md

 * When the user hovers over the control and the password is masked, there should be a tooltip on the eye that says "Show password".
 * Windows-style: Only while the user is clicking the eye, does the password become unmasked.

-## Unmasked by Default
+## Match 5 - Checkbox vs. Unmasked Checkbox by Default

+We believe that unmasking the Checkbox design by default for users changing their password will achieve greater task success and increased happiness.
+We will know this is true when we see an increase in bounces to the section, and Task Success errors outlined below.
 A radical proposal that we should probably only test with the **Checkbox** design.

 ### Acceptance Criteria